SINTEF-9012/Yun-ThingML/README.md

 The figure bellow presents a typical setup:
 ![Typical application using an Arduino Yun][Fig-Yun-App]

-When developing an application with the Arduino Yun it is possible to distribute the application logic between the
+The ATmega32u4 of the Arduino allows connecting a variety of sensors and actuators in order for the application to interract with the physical world.
+In that respect the Arduino Yun is similar to the "regular" Arduino borads like the Uno or Leonardo.
+The addition of the AR9331 processor makes it interesting when building applications which are "connected".
+The AR9331 acts as a gateway between the microcontroller and an IP network (Either using Ethernet or Wifi).

 [Fig-Yun-App]: https://raw.githubusercontent.com/SINTEF-9012/Yun-ThingML/master/doc/Fig-Yun-App-600.png?token=756491__eyJzY29wZSI6IlJhd0Jsb2I6U0lOVEVGLTkwMTIvWXVuLVRoaW5nTUwvbWFzdGVyL2RvYy9GaWctWXVuLUFwcC02MDAucG5nIiwiZXhwaXJlcyI6MTQwMTI3Mzg2M30%3D--fcd1abca987eb52e17c15c80d097b48950a3b543